borjauria/borjauria/README.md

 ### Hi there! 👋🏼 I'm a Data Engineer from Madrid (Spain)
 <div id="body" align="left">

-- 📈 I'm working as a Data Engineer for Santander Bank and creating my own web applications.
+- 📈 As a freelance Data Engineer, I collaborate with clients like Santander Bank, while also dedicating time to creating my own web applications and IoT-related products.
+Additionally, I assist other businesses in their digital growth and transformation.
 - 💬 Ask me for anything and I will try to help you.
 - 📫 How to reach me?<br> Here 👉🏼 on <b>Linkedin, of course:</b> <a href="https://www.linkedin.com/in/borjauria/"> Linkedin</a>